 Indian government invited 100% FDI in developing medical infrastructure and research along with the announcement of attractive fiscal incentives to medical service support sector.
 State governments in collaboration with FICCI, Travel and Tourism Council and public and private hospitals have been able to create a model business environment in medical tourism.
 India’s medical tourism market is predicted to reach $7-8million by 2020 from $3billion as observed in 2015.

 Dubai has welcomed PPP models to diversify its existing medical and wellness tourism infrastructure.
 The health authorities of this country along with renowned private players are working in tandem in creating attractive medical and wellness packages including more value added services.
-DHA (Dubai Health Authority) admits the importance the public- private coordination and has rightly included 30 members from the private healthcare sector in its Medical Tourism Club.
+DHA (Dubai Health Authority) admits the importance of public- private coordination and has rightly included 30 members from the private healthcare sector in its Medical Tourism Club.
+A medical tourism expert can guide about best PPP strategies for other destinations to become as successful as Dubai.

 Brazil, the country spending high on healthcare expenditure has benefitted from PPP business models that have helped the country in securing a respectable position among the Latin American medical tourism destinations.
 The country adopted an innovative PPP model that created an environment of performance oriented incentives and accountability.
 This resulted in improvement in efficiency and service quality and reduced the treatment expenditure at the same time.

 PPP business models too have their own share of disadvantages especially related to high costs associated with long term projects.
 Since the stake is quite high, lack of transparency in financing and agreements can invite disaster.
 Medical tourism encompasses such a wide ambit of support system that demands more active participation from the private players.
-Therefore, a well framed PPP model is the only way to sustain its robust growth.
+Therefore, a well framed PPP model, with the help of medical tourism expert and concerned parties, is the only way to sustain its robust growth.

 The Public Private Partnership (PPP) model has become quite common in many medical tourism destinations today.
 More benefits for the economy can be expected with the public and private sector joining hands in many industries, including medical tourism.
 If medical tourism destinations stick to the basic principles that rule the PPP model, then they can surely reap the benefits on a short as well as long-term basis.